ZohebAbai/Deep-Learning-Projects/README.md

 ### Neural Networks using Keras:
 * Predicting Losing Bank Customers (Classification) using keras Library
-* Image Recognition using Convolutional Neural Networks of keras Library (Couldn't finish here due to low computing framework)
+* Image Recognition using Convolutional Neural Networks of keras Library (Couldn't finish in PC due to low computing framework, but completed it using Google Cloud platform)

 ### Neural Networks using Tensorflow:
 The following figure shows the current hierarchy of TensorFlow toolkits (source: Google Devel ML Course):